2PacIsAlive/ai3202/Jolton_CSCI3202_Assignment3/README.md

 # ai3202
 Jared Jolton / Repository for Fall 2015 CSCI-3202 coursework at CU Boulder

-<p>This repository currently contains the files for assignment 3, A* pathfinding.
+<p>This folder contains the files for assignment 3, A* pathfinding.
 Run the code with 2 command line arguments:</p>
   <p>1) The world to explore (either World1.txt or World2.txt)<br>
   2) The heuristic to use (1, 2, 3, or 4).
 These heuristics are explained below.</p>